SSaquif/french-lesson-notes/Notes/Class-Notes-Dump_Needs_Organising/Class-notes-1-nov28.md

 Au revoir Christophe.
 Bonne journée! = Goodbye Christophe.
 Have a good day!
 Sophie, on se tutoie? = Sophie, do we use the informal "tu" form?
 Avec plaisir = With pleasure

+## 18 Dec 2024

+### Describing your daily routine = Décrire votre routine quotidienne

+Can yoou describe a day in your life = Pouvez-vous decrir une journee dans votre vie?
+After French class which ends at noon = Après le cours de français qui se termine à midi I walk my friends dog at the park = je promène le chien de mon ami au parc After I return I prepare lunch around 1pm = Après mon retour, je prépare le déjeuner vers 13 heures Ensuite = then
+Puis = then
+Après = after
+Ensuite = Ensuite = Puis = then
+couché = lying down

+### The expression `Il faut` and warning signs

+Il faut = It is necessary to or you must il faut app ralentir = you must slow down
+La pile coule = the battery is running out
+Il faut appeler les pompier = you must call the fire department prendre l'escalier de secours = take the emergency stairs coule = running out pile = battery jeter = throw

+Il y a = there is/there are
+Il
+I have a question about the verb falloir = J'ai une question sur le verbe falloir

+### Conversation

+Dominic : Mélissa, il y a un exercice d'évacuation ce midi. = Mélissa, there is an evacuation exercise at noon.

+Mélissa : Ah, il faut sortir ?
+Mais il n'y a pas de feu ? = Ah, do we have to go out?
+But there is no fire?

+Dominic : Non, il n'y a pas de feu.
+Mais il faut sortir. = No, there is no fire.
+But you have to go out.

+Mélissa : Vraiment ?
+Il faut sortir ? = Really?
+Do we have to go out?

+Dominic : Oui, c'est obligatoire.
+Il faut sortir. = Yes, it is mandatory.
+You have to go out.

+Mélissa : D'accord.
+Je vais sortir = Okay.
+I will go out.

+they speak very fast = ils parlent très rapidement une fuite d'eau = a water leak un lavabo = a sink il faux reparer la fuite d'eau = the water leak must be repaired panne d'electricite = power outage il faut appeler un electricien = you must call an electrician il fault appeler la police = you must call the police patrouille= patrol vadrouille = mop grenouiile = frog citrouille = pumpkin il faut essuyer = you must wipe/mop

+### Signs

+Whats the problem? = Quel est le problème?
+Question: qu'est-ce qu'il? = What is it?
+Problem: il faut ..., il y a ...
+Action: il faut, il ne faut pas

+1. Wet floor
+   Problem: the floor is wet = il y a sol mouille

+il ne faut pas entrer = do not enter il ne

+there was a theft= il y a de combat

+il ya la cuisiniere = the stove is on

+il y a l'examain = the exam is on you must keep quiet = il faut garder le silence garder = keep we are driving = il ya de la conduit
+You must put on your seat belt = il faut mettre la ceinture de securite

+children crossing = il faut faire attention aux enfants forest = la
+Attention danger = da
+there are bears = il y a des ours there are elks = il y a des elans you must drive carefully = il faut conduire prudemment there are glass in there = il y a du verre la you have to handle carefully = il faut manipuler avec soin

+## 19 Dec 2024

+I usually don't have breakfast = Je ne prends pas habituellement le petit déjeuner I didn't have breakfast this morning = Je n'ai pas pris le petit déjeuner ce matin because I woke up late = parce que je me suis réveillé tard prends = take pris = taken

+then =
+happy holidays = bonnes vacances merry christmas = joyeux noel happy new year = bonne annee everyone = tout le monde